 Requirements for macOS

-Instructions in this documentation assume macOS 10.13.x or later.
-Others may work, but have not been tested.
+Instructions in this documentation assume macOS 12 or later.
+Other macOS versions might work, but have not been tested.

 If you are using an USB access for connecting the target device, you must check that you are using a suitable protocol for USB.
 The USB access to the embedded target device supports two different USB protocols.
 The default protocol (Remote Network Driver Interface Specification, RNDIS) can be used when connecting the target device to either Linux or Windows host.
 When you want to connect the target device to a macOS host, you will need to change the protocol to CDC-ECM (Communications Device Class - Ethernet Control Module).